-- Example: Indigenous parents, guardians, and caregivers have increased their cultural knowledge and understanding of Traditional ceremonies and activities. - Example: Black parents, guardians, and caregivers have increased their knowledge of policies, rights, regulations, and structures within the justice and penal systems. - Example: Newcomer mothers will know how to research and apply for higher education (university, college etc.)
+Example: Indigenous parents, guardians, and caregivers have increased their cultural knowledge and understanding of Traditional ceremonies and activities.

+Example: Black parents, guardians, and caregivers have increased their knowledge of policies, rights, regulations, and structures within the justice and penal systems,

+Example: Newcomer mothers will know how to research and apply for higher education (university, college etc.)

-26. How many parents, guardians and caregivers do you expect to directly impact through the life of your grant?
+23. How many parents, guardians and/or caregivers do you expect to reach or directly engage through the life of your grant?

 TIP: Only include the number of parents, guardians and caregivers who will participate in your project activities.
+When conducting a research project, only include those parents, guardians and caregivers who make up the project's research team (including group members, researchers, analysts, and any parents, guardians and caregivers who plays a consistent and significant role in your research project).
 Only count a person once even if you will have multiple touchpoints with them.
 If approved for funding, this number will be included in the grant contract.

-• Example: You have funding for 2 years.
+Example: You have funding for 2 years.
 Your project runs on a 10-week cycle.
 You plan to have 15 mothers participate in each cycle.
 You plan to deliver 2 cycles per year.
 The number of people you will directly impact is 60 (15 mothers x 2 cycles per year x 2 years of funding).